autogluon/autogluon/docs/api/autogluon.common.space.rst

 Search Space
 ------------------

+.. automodule:: autogluon.common.space
+.. currentmodule:: autogluon.common.space

+You can use AutoGluon search space to perform HPO.
 For a high-level overview, see this example:

 .. code-blcok:: python